coostdocs/codoc/content/en/co/net/tcp.md

 - Close the connection.
 When the parameter ms > 0, close the connection after a certain delay.
-- Since v2.0.1, this method can be called anywhere.
+- Since v2.0.1, this method can be called anywhere(in coroutine or non-coroutine).